 The U.S. inflation rate has become more significant in recent years.
 The Company, similar to other companies in our industry, has experienced inflationary pressures on our costs-namely inflationary pressures have resulted in increases to the costs of our goods, services and personnel, which in turn, have caused our capital expenditures and operating costs to rise.
 Such inflationary pressures have resulted from supply chain disruptions caused by the COVID-19 pandemic, increased demand, labor shortages and other factors, including the conflict between Russia and Ukraine.
-During 2024, inflation rates continued their trend of stabilizing as seen in the latter half of 2023.
-We are unable to accurately predict if such inflationary pressures and contributing factors will continue through 2024.
-However, as of March 31, 2024, we determined there have not been any material changes in inflationary pressures since the year ended December 31, 2023.
+During the first half of 2024, inflation rates have continued their trend of stabilizing as seen in the latter half of 2023.
+We are unable to accurately predict if such inflationary pressures and contributing factors will continue through the remainder of 2024.
+However, as of June 30, 2024, we determined there have not been any material changes in inflationary pressures since the year ended December 31, 2023.